-01Know Your Product or Service
+Know Your Product or Service

 Say Thank You

 Gratitude is memorable, and it can remind your customers why they shopped at your store or hired your company.
 Regardless of the type of business you have, saying thank you after every transaction is one of the easiest ways to start a habit of good customer service.

-04Train Your Staff
+Train Your Staff

-Customer service can often involve emotions, so it's important to make sure you and others you have handling your customer service tasks are always courteous and respectful.
+Customer service often can involve emotions, so it's important to make sure you and others you have handling your customer service tasks are always courteous and respectful.
 Never let your own emotions overtake your desire to see your customer walk away happy.

 Listening is one of the simplest secrets of customer service.
-Listening means hearing what your customers are saying out loud, as well as what they are communicating non-verbally.
+It means hearing what your customers are saying out loud, as well as what they are communicating non-verbally.
 Watch for signs that they are displeased, while listening to what they say to you directly.

 There may be nothing worse than nonresponsiveness to a customer who is trying to get help, resolve an issue, or find out more about what you're selling.
 It's important to respond quickly to all inquiries, even if it is only to say you are looking into the issue and will be back in touch.
 Some response is always better than none so the customer doesn't feel ignored.

 Ask for Feedback

 You may be surprised what you learn about your customers and their needs when you ask them what they think of your business, products, and services.
-You can use customer surveys, feedback forms and questionnaires, but you can also make it a common practice to ask customers first-hand for feedback when they are completing their orders.
+You can use customer surveys, feedback forms, and questionnaires, but you also can make it a common practice to ask customers first-hand for feedback when they are completing their orders.